craigfrancis/php-is-literal-rfc/readme.txt

 Frameworks (or PHP) could introduce something similar to //pcntl_exec()//, where arguments are provided separately.

-Or, take a verified literal for the command, and use parameters for the arguments (like SQL):
+Or, take a safe literal for the command, and use parameters for the arguments (like SQL does):

   $output = parameterised_exec('grep ? /path/to/file | wc -l', [
       'example',